- Copywriting Services

 Selling furniture and accessories is big business.
 Furniture and home furnishings stores generate over $114 billion U.S. dollars worth of sales each year.
 As disposable income has increased, the home furnishings industry has enjoyed considerable growth.
-Furniture Today, a furniture news source, predicts that U.S. furniture sales will reach $122 billion by 2020.
+In 2021, furniture store sales alone are forecast to reach $68 billion!

 With generous profit margins and a society that values the comfort and beauty of their home, the opportunity for home furnishings sellers is immense.
 But succeeding may not be as easy as it sounds.
 Where there’s good money to be made, there’s also abundant competition.

 Whether selling home furnishings in a brick-and-mortar store or online via an e-commerce site, or exporting your products abroad, you need a solid online presence.
 And quality copywriting is essential to success.
 It is the proven method for accomplishing two primary goals:

 While a growing share of furniture and home accessories are sold online, “consumers still prefer to see their options in person,” according to AdRoll Group.
 “This presents a unique opportunity for local retailers: how can they use their customers’ true desire to buy furniture locally while offering the convenience and excitement of an e-commerce store?”